legzy27/CypressTest/README.md

 - npm install --save-dev cypress
 - npm install mocha

-# Update the project’s scripts by opening package.json and add this line to your scripts to the following:
+# Update the project’s scripts by opening package.json and add this line to your scripts

-"cypress:open": "cypress open"
+- "cypress:open": "cypress open"

 # Create cypress.json and add this line to the file

-{ "chromeWebSecurity": false }
+- { "chromeWebSecurity": false }

 # Run test
 - cd into (cypressTest/cypress/integration/examples/)